tessamurphy16/Geophysical-Characterization-of-the-Historic-Onyx-Mine-in-Steamboat-Springs-CO.-/README.md

 This Git Hub repository includes any relevant data, Jupyter notebooks, figures, resources, and reports that we used or created throughout the course of this project.
 - The 'data' folder contains all raw and processed data for the 3 methods of interest: GPR, Gravity, and Refraction Seismic, this includes any relevant GPS files.
 - The 'figures' folder holds all of our final figures that are used in reports and presentations.
 - The 'notebooks' folder contains relevant jupyter notebooks that are in progress or final, and the relevant python .py files.
-These are all found within the folders: 'WORKING inypb files', 'FINAL inypb files', and 'PY files'.
+These are all found within the folders: 'WORKING ipynb files', 'FINAL ipynb files', and 'PY files'.
 - The 'relevant resouces' folder holds any sources that we used throughout the course of this project.
 - The 'reports' folder includes our final project report, abstract, and presentation.